 - Define with hosting what methodology they use to count visits.

-These should be a good place to start, and once you have all the info, it will give you perspective if the traffic reported by hosting is valid or not.
+These should be a good place to start.
+Once you have all the info, it will give you perspective if the traffic reported by hosting is valid or not.

 Traffic is generated by bots, and now what?